 Lyme Disease Transmission

 According to Health Canada, ticks need to be attached for 24-48 hours to transmit Lyme disease.
+There are ongoing debates into this timeframe, as others say the tick does not have to be attached for this period of time, in unusual cases.
 This is good news if you are vigilant with your tick checks and tick prevention.
 If you don’t bring them into your living quarters and check early and often you will be in the clear.
 Lyme is most often associated with a bulls-eye rash, but not always.
 Symptoms can be wide-ranging, from intense headaches to flu-like symptoms and many things in between.
 If you are experiencing any health changes at all after being bitten by a tick, see your doctor immediately.
 Quick diagnosis and treatment are key to ensuring no long-term health effects.
 Lyme is carried specifically by the Deer Tick aka Black-Legged tick, so it is helpful to preserve ticks that bite you for further identification and possible future testing.